r3cla/r3cla/README.md

 - 🔭 I’m currently working on **my template library** - [Here's one](https://github.com/r3cla/civiccanvas)

-- 🌱 I’m currently learning **System Analysis & Design, Database, Software Dev**
+- 🌱 I’m currently learning **System Analysis & Design, Database & Software Dev with The Open Polytechnic of New Zealand**

 - 📫 Feel free to flick me an email at **kiaora@logie.nz**